yeti/manticore-iosviewfactory/README.md

 1. Make an intent to create a VC,to go to a specific VC, to pop the last 3 VCs... possibilities are endless.
 2. Process the intent with the help of a unique method.
-3. Relax and let manticore do the hard work for you !
+3. Relax and let manticore do the hard work of managing the View-Controllers for you !

 ##Installation